qutip/qutip/doc/frontmatter.rst

 Citing This Project
 ********************

-If you find this project useful then please cite:
+If you find this project useful, then please cite:

 .. centered:: J. R. Johansson, P.D.
 Nation, and F. Nori, "QuTiP: An open-source Python framework for the dynamics of open quantum systems", arXiv:1110.0573 (2011)